Skip to content

 Disable UTC and use Local Time in Ubuntu (Not recommended)

 Note: According to Ubuntu wiki, “the advantage of having the hardware clock as UTC is that you don’t need to change the hardware clock when moving between time zones or when Daylight Savings Time (DST) begins or ends as UTC does not have DST or timezone offsets“.
-We’d recommend then that you shouldn’t use this method especially if you live in a place that uses Daylight Savings.
+We’d recommend that you shouldn’t use this method especially if you live in a place that uses Daylight Savings.
 It should be fine if you live in a country like India, yet we’d recommend that you use the second method.
 That is, fix this from Windows instead.

 For Ubuntu 16.04 and newer, execute the following command in a terminal.